Clearwater Wrongful Death Lawyer

 Board Certified Wrongful Death Lawyer Jim Magazine Helps You Achieve Justice After Tragedy

 In the wake of a tragic loss of a loved one, the pain and grief you feel can be overwhelming.
 If another party’s negligence or malicious actions caused your loved one’s untimely death, however, the pain, anger, and sadness you feel can be magnified.
 Wrongful death lawyer Jim Magazine can help.
-With over 30 years of experience helping Florida families like you hold wrongdoers accountable for the deaths of Florida victims, the Magazine Law Group will help you recover money damages that will make the financial burdens of your loss easier to bear.
+With over 30 years of experience helping Florida families like you hold wrongdoers accountable for the deaths of Florida victims, the Magazine & Light Law Group will help you recover money damages that will make the financial burdens of your loss easier to bear.

 In a time riddled with such immense grief, no family should have to face the financial strain that accompanies the sudden loss of a husband, wife, parent, or child.
 Medical bills, lost wages, funeral and burial costs, and loss of benefits can place undue stress on surviving household members.
 The emotional cost of losing parental guidance and companionship further adds to the trauma you’ve been forced to endure.
 While wrongful death lawyer Jim Magazine understands that no amount of money can erase your tragic loss, filing a claim or lawsuit against the responsible party can help bring closure and financial relief when you need it the most.

 If you lost a loved one due to another party’s negligence, let the Magazine & Light Law Group help you seek justice.
 Call wrongful death lawyer Jim Magazine.
 No fees unless we win.

 A wrongful death claim is a lawsuit brought by a personal representative of the decedent’s estate on behalf of surviving loved ones.
 This claim is brought against the party responsible for the accident that caused the preventable death of your loved one.
 Your wrongful death lawsuit is separate from any criminal charges pursued against the negligent party.